Orly

 Ride-Hailing

-Pros: no need to queue at a taxi rank, price shown upfront in the app.
+Pros: you don’t have to wait in a taxi queue and the price is shown in advance in the app.

 Car Rental

-Verdict: only worth it if you need a car for more than this one trip.
+The only reason for getting one is if you plan to use the car for more than just this single trip.

 Car Rental

-Renting at Orly and driving yourself is possible, but for a single one-way trip to Disneyland Paris it's rarely the sensible choice — you're jet-lagged, unfamiliar with the roads, and you'll be paying for parking at the resort on top of the rental itself.
+It is possible to rent a car at Orly and drive yourself, but for a single one-way journey to Disneyland Paris it is seldom the most sensible option since you'll be jet-lagged, won't be familiar with the roads, and will have to pay for parking at the resort in addition to the cost of the rental.

-Pros: useful if you're planning to explore beyond Disneyland Paris afterwards.
+Pros: it's useful if you intend to visit places other than Disneyland Paris afterwards.

 Cons: driving straight off a long-haul flight isn't for everyone, and parking at the resort is an extra cost most other options avoid.